kowainik/summoner/README.md

                            specified '~/.summoner.toml' will be used if present
 ```

-This command will generate TOML configuration with default settings
+This command will generate a TOML configuration file with the default settings
 that can be used to scaffold future Haskell packages.
 It contains all
 options supported by Summoner with comments and examples.
 Possible usages: